arommers/philosophers/README.md

   Second, the same mutex lock is also introduced to the functions that each thread will execute `run_sim`.
 This guarantees that no thread starts executing its associated function until all threads have been created.
 The flow involves locking the mutex, executing the associated function, and then unlocking the mutex.
 By implementing this approach, the risk of the first thread running multiple times before the last one is created or, worse, dying prematurely is mitigated, creating a more controlled and orderly multithreading environment.
 - It would have been better for synchronization to use more mutex locks.
 One for each shared data value.

+  Initially the program only employed a public and private mutex lock to limit access to shared data.
+This made it so that the amount of threads waiting for access would lead to congestion, resulting in a philosopher's untimely death.
+  I circumvented this by separating the checks for the nr. of meals and the death status.
+Within the context of this assingment this divison sufficed.
+For improved flow and syncronization of our threads however, assigning each shared data a mutex lock would have been better.

 ---